mirko-verardo/md2sl_thesis_mv/README.md

 ## Prompt

+- *difficult*:
+    - generate a parser function for geojson files
+- *simple*:
-- *difficult*: generate a parser function for parsing files in geojson format
+    - generate a simple parser function for xml files
-- *simple*: generate a simple parser function for parsing files in json format
+    - generate a simple parser function in C for pdf files

 ## Unit Testing

-1. Manual file to parse and check some predefined test case on it
+1. Manual file to parse and check some predefined test cases on it
-2. Generate automatically through an agent file to parse and test case on it to test
+2. Generate automatically through an agent file to parse and test cases on it
 3. Metrics:
     - accuracy: files parsed with test case ok / total files parsed
     - coverage: lines executed / total lines